SJTU-DeepVisionLab/SAM-COBOT/dataset/README.md

+# SAM-COBOT
-Put the sonar datset in this dir.
+Put the sonar dataset in this dir.